Bourbon and brown sugar give these slowly simmered caramelized onions a rich, creamy flavor and buttery texture. Delicious on just about everything!

 While creating the perfect pan of caramelized onions isn’t hard, you can’t rush things.
 They like to take things slow.
 That means you can’t turn up to heat too high in an effort to speed things up, you’ll just end up scorching the whole pan.
 Keep the heat low for best results.
 Luckily, onions aren’t terribly high maintenance.
 You don’t have to spend every waking minute coddling and nurturing them.
 Just give them a good stir every few minutes and they can pretty much take it from there.

 These onions are rich and creamy, sweet and savory.
-They add flavor to pretty much everything – burgers, hot dogs, steaks, pizza.
-Yes, pizza.
-We recently used them as a topping for a Bacon, Caramelized Onion, and Blue Cheese grilled pizza, which I’ll be sharing later in the week.
+They add flavor to pretty much everything – burgers, hot dogs, steaks, or pizza.

 Try these caramelized onions on: